romz-pl/TCP-server-prethreading/README.md

-# The concurrent TCP server with prethreading.
+# The concurrent TCP server with prethreading

 The server creates a pool of available threads when it starts, and one thread from the pool handles each client.